krakend/krakend-documentation/endpoints/_index.md

 {{< /note >}}

 ### Endpoints with multiple nesting levels
-You might have envisioned KrakenD as a proxy and expected its `endpoint` declaration **works as a prefix** and listens to any path with an undetermined number of nesting levels. **But KrakenD does not work like this by default**.
+You might have envisioned KrakenD as a proxy and expected its `endpoint` declaration to **work as a prefix** and listen to any path with an undetermined number of nesting levels. **But KrakenD does not work like this by default**.
 Instead, it expects you to declare every possible URL structure.

-For instance, you declared and `"endpoint": "/user/{id}"` and you expected to resolve URLs like `/user/john/profile/preferences`, but you are getting a *404* instead.
+For instance, you declared an `"endpoint": "/user/{id}"` and you expected to resolve URLs like `/user/john/profile/preferences`, but you are getting a *404* instead.
 There are two solutions to this problem:

 1. You declare all possible endpoints: `/user/{id}`, `/user/{id}/{level2}`, `/user/{id}/{level2}/{level3}`, etc.
 2. You use a [Wildcard](/docs/enterprise/endpoints/wildcard/) (Enterprise only)